spiral-modules/app-1.0/README.md

 composer create-project spiral/application
 ```

-Once application installed you can ensure that it configured properly by executing:
+Once application installed you can ensure that it was configured properly by executing:
 ```
 ./spiral configure && phpunit
 ```